 Have a human guide

 My friend is an awesome human guide and frequently helped me navigate through our high school hallways and other locations.
 I’ve actually talked about them guiding me frequently in posts, and what a wonderful job they had done.
-For people who might need more of a refresher, read this post on being a human guide here.

 Wear goggles for chlorine sensitivity